PoliTo-Rocket-Team/ground-station/readme.md

 QtQuick Ddesktop app of the ground station + Arduino code of the LoRa

+## Contribute

+This application uses Qt 6.4.3 and the additional library QtCharts (which must be intsllaed from the Qt Maintenance tool).
+To set up the environement do the following:

+ 1. Clone the repository
+ 2. Qt Creator > File > Open File or Project
+ 3. Browse to the CMakeList.txt file
+ 4. Select the development kit (should be Qt 6.4.3)

 ## Messages

 | code | name | load type | load description |